mwouts/jupytext/README.md

 ```python
 c.ContentsManager.preferred_jupytext_formats_save = "py:percent" # or "auto:percent"
 ```
-Then, Jupytext's content manager will understand `"jupytext": {"formats": "ipynb,py"},` (or `"ipynb,auto"` if you use other languages) as an instruction to create the paired Python script in the `percent` format.
+Then, Jupytext's content manager will understand `"jupytext": {"formats": "ipynb,py"},` as an instruction to create the paired Python script in the `percent` format.

 ### Sphinx-gallery scripts